The Kings of Ayutthaya and its Buddha statues

 3. Somdet Phra Chao Yu Hua Thai Sa

-During the reign of these Dynasties, Ayutthaya Kingdom was known as the largest and most beautiful cities in the world.
-But 1767, a final Burmese Invasion almost destroyed the city and the kingdom was desolate and the treasures and most of the population of Ayutthaya Kingdom moved to Burma.
-But the temples and palaces of the kingdom still remain and some of them are still some of the spectacular places in South East Asia.
+During the reign of these dynasties, the Ayutthaya Kingdom was known as one of the largest and most beautiful cities in the world.
+However, in 1767, a final Burmese invasion nearly destroyed the city, and the kingdom was left desolate.
+The treasures and much of the population of the Ayutthaya Kingdom moved to Burma.
+Nevertheless, the temples and palaces of the kingdom still stand, some of which remain spectacular landmarks in Southeast Asia.

 Ayutthaya Buddha Statues

-In the past 400 years, many kings ruled one of the largest and most beautiful city in the world during that time.
-Around 33 kings of different dynasties ruled this kingdom and made this city even more beautiful until its total destruction.
-In the interval of 417 years, the kingdom was full of beautiful monasteries, pagodas, Buddha statues, Buddhist temples , palaces.
+In the past 400 years, many kings ruled one of the largest and most beautiful cities in the world during that time.
+Approximately 33 kings from different dynasties ruled this kingdom and contributed to its beauty until its total destruction.
+In the span of 417 years, the kingdom was adorned with beautiful monasteries, pagodas, Buddha statues, Buddhist temples and palaces.

-The Prasat Thong Dynasty had many influences in providing beautiful structures of this ancient kingdom.
-The first king of the Prasat Thong Dynasty was the King Prasat Thong of his reign.
-He constructed Wat Chaiwatthanaram, one of the magnificent Buddhist temples of that lies in the city of Ayutthaya Kingdom.
-The name of this temple means “The Temple of long reign and glorious era”.
-The Wat Chaiwatthanaram Buddhist temple was built in Khmer style architecture.
-This temple has 35 m high prang with four other similar prangs.
-This whole building is constructed on the rectangular platform and is surrounded by eight Chedi-shaped chapels.
-These eight chapels are constructed in a unique way since it has various paintings in the interior walls whereas 12 reliefs depicting scenes from the life of Lord Buddha and these scenes must be read clockwise.
-During the same dynasty, one of the great king, King Narai the great also known as Ramathibodi III constructed Wat Kudi duo.
-Wat Kudi Duo was a Buddhist temple which later was restored by King Thai Sa of Ban Phlu Luang Dynasty.
-This temple was constructed in late Ayutthaya Style.
-Some of the importants of parts of Wat Duo buddhist temple are The Ubosot (ordination Hall), The Viharn (Image Hall), The bell shaped principle Chedi of Sri Lankan Style and so on.
+The Prasat Thong Dynasty had a significant influence in creating beautiful structures in this ancient kingdom.
+The first king of the Prasat Thong Dynasty, King Prasat Thong, constructed Wat Chaiwatthanaram, one of the magnificent Buddhist temples that lies in the city of Ayutthaya Kingdom.
+The temple's name means "The Temple of Long Reign and Glorious Era."
+Wat Chaiwatthanaram is built in the Khmer architectural style and features a 35-meter-high prang with four other similar prangs.
+The entire structure is situated on a rectangular platform and is surrounded by eight chedi-shaped chapels.
+These chapels are unique, with various paintings on their interior walls and 12 reliefs depicting scenes from the life of Lord Buddha, which should be read clockwise.
+During the same dynasty, King Narai the Great, also known as Ramathibodi III, constructed Wat Kudi Duo, a Buddhist temple that was later restored by King Thai Sa of the Ban Phlu Luang Dynasty.
+This temple was constructed in late Ayutthaya style and features the Ubosot (ordination hall), the Viharn (image hall), the bell-shaped principle Chedi in Sri Lankan style, and more.

-The monastic architecture of Wat Phra Si Sanphet was basically straight aligned on an east-west axis with the core of the temple, three chedis of temples which are identical and were constructed on rectangular platform.
-These three chedis were built in the Sukothai Style which were derived from Srivijayan Stupa.
-These three Chedis were constructed by three kings, King Ramathibodi II, King Borommaracha III and King Boromracha IV.
+The monastic architecture of Wat Phra Si Sanphet was aligned on an east-west axis, with the core of the temple featuring three identical chedis constructed on a rectangular platform.
+These three chedis were built in the Sukhothai style, influenced by Srivijayan Stupa.
+They were constructed by three kings: King Ramathibodi II, King Borommaracha III, and King Boromracha IV.

-Since the invasion of Burmese army, many Buddha statues , temples were destroyed, but various structures are still there.
-Like Wat Mahata, we can see Buddha head overgrown with tree.
+Despite the invasion by the Burmese army, many Buddha statues and temples were destroyed, but various structures still stand, such as Wat Mahathat, where you can see a Buddha head overgrown with trees.

 Share this page